 Found a mall with a 3-story Forever 21 bought as much as I could overstuff in my carry-on.

-Sent babe a postcard because I was thinking about her and wanted to tell her what I learned about putting flowers in your hair.
+I learned about putting flowers in your hair.
 On the right side, you’re single.
 On the left, you’re taken.
-Left side all day *wink*

 Oh, there was a dope ass street fair the last day.
 That was cool.